Yellowstone Volcano Observatory

 The Yellowstone Volcano Observatory (YVO) is a volcano observatory that primarily monitors the Yellowstone Caldera in Yellowstone National Park in the United States.
 The observatory's jurisdiction also includes volcanic centers in the states of Colorado, Utah, Arizona, and New Mexico.
 As with other U.S. volcano observatories, it is funded through the United States Geological Survey Volcano Hazards Program.

-The observatory consists of 9 member agencies:
+The observatory consists of nine member agencies:

-The USGS, the University of Utah, the University of Wyoming, Yellowstone National Park, the Montana Bureau of Mines and Geology, the Wyoming State Geological Survey, the Idaho Geological Survey, Montana State University and UNAVCO, Inc.
+The United States Geological Survey, the University of Utah, the University of Wyoming, Yellowstone National Park, Montana Bureau of Mines and Geology, the Wyoming State Geological Survey, the Idaho Geological Survey, Montana State University, and EarthScope Consortium.

 YVO was founded in 2001, originally as a three-way partnership with the USGS, the University of Utah and Yellowstone National Park.
-It was expanded in 2013 to include all eight current organizations.
+It was expanded in 2013 to include eight current organizations.

 According to the YVO website, the purpose of the observatory is: to monitor the volcanic system, to increase our scientific understanding of the Yellowstone volcanic and hydrothermal system, and to disseminate data, interpretations and accumulated knowledge to the public.